mpnally/Terrifically-Simple-JSON/README.md

 If the number example
 seems unintuitive, consider that when you write `178` in JSON, you are really writing a reference to a number.
-The notation we use to write these references was
-[developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
+The notation we use to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 When you write `true` or `false` in JSON, you are using a different reference notation—one that is specific to booleans.
 Strings can be viewed the same way.
 Any datatype can be thought of as consisting of a set of pre-existing entities with a notation for writing